LBHackney-IT/Data-Platform-Playbook/docs/workshop/aws_glue_studio_parking.md

 Turning our first query into a Glue Job which transforms the data into a new dataset, will allow us to share this into a permit renewals dashboard on Google Data Studio.

-We will first create a new AWS Glue Studio job by follow a modified version of the guide "[creating a new Glue Job][creating_a_new_glue_job]".
+We will first create a new AWS Glue Studio job by following a modified version of the guide "[creating a new Glue Job][creating_a_new_glue_job]".
 * For the environment, we'll be using `stg`.
 * For the __Data source__ node, we'll select __Data catalogue table__ for "S3 source type"
   under the "Data source properties" tab.
   Then choosing `dataplatform-stg-liberator-landing-zone` and `liberator_permit_renewals` for Database and Table respectively.
-* For the __Data target__ node, we'll specify the destination as `s3://dataplatform-stg-refined-zone/parking/liberator/NAME_parking_permit_renewals/`,
+* For the __Data target__ node:
-  and Format set to Parquet.
+  1. Set the Format to "Glue Parquet"
+  1. Specify the destination as `s3://dataplatform-stg-refined-zone/parking/liberator/NAME_parking_permit_renewals/`.
+  1. For "Data Catalog update options" select "Create a table in the Data Catalog and on subsequent runs, update the schema and add new partitions".
+  1. For "Database" select "dataplatform-stg-liberator-refined-zone" from the dropdown.
+  1. In "Table name" write `NAME_parking_permit_renewals`.

 * For the __Name__ of the Job, specify `NAME_GlueStudioWorkshop`
 * For the "Number of retries" under "Job details" specify 0.
 * For the "Security configuration" select "dataplatform-stg-config-to-refined".